drxpofficial/Leaderboard/README.md

 ## Prerequisites

-- Node.js installed on your local machine
+- Node.js installed on your local machine or whereever you plan to host it.
-- Git repository cloned
 - Synth Hosting account

 ## 1. Database Hosting Setup